As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 Tabitha: "Yes, Rhonda..."

-Come Fly With Me if you choose the best ending and not side with Legion, when Jason speaks of Chris doing everything in his abilities to help the Bright Followers out.
-You not only get a rousing speech about both of your achievements but also about how they would be reunited after the game, and Jason will have nothing but praise for Chris when he's rescued by the Bright Followers during the attack on Novac.
-Making him not only a saint to ghouls but also to the people of Novac, who see him as a saviour from certain death.
+- If you choose the best ending and not side with the Legion, Jason speaks of Chris doing everything in his abilities to help the Bright Followers out.
+You not only get a rousing speech about both of your achievements, but also about how they would be reunited after the game, and Jason will have nothing but praise for Chris when he's rescued by the Bright Followers during the attack on Novac.
+This makes him not only a saint to ghouls, but also to the people of Novac, who see him as a saviour from certain death.

-Talking Chris out of his Roaring Rampage of Revenge by telling him how the Followers truly did consider him a friend and ally is also quite touching.
+- Talking Chris out of his Roaring Rampage of Revenge by telling him how the Followers truly did consider him a friend and ally is also quite touching.
 After the quest, if you talk to him in Novac, instead of bitterly telling you to piss off (which he would do if you completed the quest the good way but didn't convince him he was human), he instead admits that it will be hard, but that the assurances of both you and the Followers have convinced him to use his healthy tech knowledge to help the town.

-Becoming Idolised by the Boomers altogether is rather heartwarming, as you manage to get them to overcome their rampant xenophobia and make them see that not everyone from the Wasteland is a hostile savage.
+- Becoming Idolised by the Boomers altogether is rather heartwarming, as you manage to get them to overcome their rampant xenophobia and make them see that not everyone from the Wasteland is a hostile savage.
 It's rather heartwarming to hear them catch themselves when talking to you and begin referring to you as the "Sav-...
 Outsider".
 It's as good a start as any.

-Along the same lines, Saving (rather than savaging) Sergeant Teddy for Melody at the Fort.
+- Along the same lines, Saving (rather than savaging) Sergeant Teddy for Melody at the Fort.

-When you search around many NCR military bases, you will find letters that the soldiers stationed there wrote to their family and friends, many of them are really touching.
+- When you search around many NCR military bases, you will find letters that the soldiers stationed there wrote to their family and friends; many of them are really touching.